davidjenei/davidjenei.com/blog/podman-yocto.md

+title: Build minimal container OS with Yocto for edge devices

 # Build minimal container OS with Yocto for edge devices

 Linux containers started to become more widespread in embedded systems